zammad/zammad-org/src/sr/documentation/use/user-profile.md

 ---
 order: 7
-title: 'Кориснички профил'
+title: 'User profile'
 ---

-# Кориснички профил
+# User profile

 Adjust your account and personal settings in your user profile.
 Some of the options may not be available, depending on how your system is configured and your permissions.
 Open it from the avatar menu in the sidebar.
 Read on for more details.

-## Кориснички мени
+## Avatar menu

 To open the avatar menu, click on your avatar icon in the bottom left corner in the sidebar.
 This icon either shows your initials or a profile picture.